Naturality and Definability III

-\item[3)] We say $\varphi$ splits (resp. weakly splits), if some $\psi$ splits (resp. weakly splits) it.\end{enumerate} \end{definition} We now define the concept of uni-construction problem, which plays a key role in this paper. \begin{definition} 1) We say $\bfc$ is a uni-construction problem ($\ucp$ in short), when
+\item[3)] We say that $\varphi$ has a lifting (resp. weak lifting) if some $\psi$ splits (resp. weakly splits) it. \end{enumerate} \end{definition} We introduce the concept of the uni-construction problem, which plays a key role in this paper. \begin{definition} 1) We say $\bfc$ is a uni-construction problem ($\ucp$ in short), when

 and it satisfies the following conditions: \begin{enumerate} \item[(a)] $\gB$ is a two-sorted model,

 \item[(b)] $\gA:=\sort_1(\gB),$